dar5hak/bub/README.md

 ## Roadmap
 - [x] Add a convenience method `respond()` for quick responses
-- [ ] Improve `respond()` to send any kind of message based on the argument
+- [ ] Improve `respond()` to send any kind of message based on the argument, e.g. URL to a png sends a photo
 - [ ] Add webhook support
-- [ ] Somewhere down the road: integrate a proper test framework and manage it with gulp
+- [ ] Somewhere down the road: integrate a proper test framework and manage it with Gulp